 These therapies are based on the premise that: 1) sexual disfunction is largely a circulatory issue, and 2) a major mechanism of action of site-specific injection of stem cells is the growth of new, healthy vasculature and thereby a return to adequate circulation.

 Stem Cell Sexual Optimization for Women – The O-Shot

-SCSO for women is a simple office procedure that uses growth factors from platelet rich plasma with or without fat-derrived stem cells in the vagina and clitoral tissue.
+SCSO for women is a simple office procedure that uses growth factors from platelet rich plasma with or without fat-derrived stem cells and exosomes in the vagina and clitoral tissue.
 Injections are made after topical anesthetic cream has been applied to minimize discomfort and are surprisingly tolerable.

 Each woman’s experience is different but many patients report the following:

 Stem Cell Sexual Optimization for Men – The P-Shot